samplussam/discordbot1/README.md

 Project is: _in progress_, _finished_, _no longer continue_ and why?

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+Followed this guide to learn basic setup: https://www.youtube.com/watch?v=e2iaRVf4sho

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [@samplussam(https://www.samstevens.me/) - feel free to contact me!